google/ukip/README.md

 ## Terms of use

-### UKIP
+### USB Keystroke Injection Protection
 This project provides code that can be run on Linux systems to harden those systems against keystroke injection attacks, delivered via USB.
 The terms of use apply to data provided by Google or implicitly through code in this repository.

 ```
-UKIP hereby grants you a perpetual, worldwide, non-exclusive,
+This tool hereby grants you a perpetual, worldwide, non-exclusive,
 no-charge, royalty-free, irrevocable copyright license to reproduce, prepare
 derivative works of, publicly display, publicly perform, sublicense, and
-distribute code in this repository related to UKIP.
+distribute code in this repository related to this tool.
 Any copy you make for
-such purposes is authorized provided that you reproduce UKIP's copyright
+such purposes is authorized provided that you reproduce this tool's copyright
 designation and this license in any such copy.
 ```